abcd567a/dump1090-fa-arch/README.md

 1. Check for conflicts with existing other versions of dump1090
 2. Check Build tools needed (git, make, gcc, pkgconf, binutils, and fakeroot), and will offer to install missing tools [Yes/no].
-3. Will offer to install dependencies rtl-sdr, lighttpd, and bladerf [Yes/no]
+3. Offer to install dependencies rtl-sdr, lighttpd, and bladerf [Yes/no]
-4. Will build package `dump1090-fa-latest-*-*.pkg.tar.xz`
+4. Build package `dump1090-fa-latest-*-*.pkg.tar.xz`
 5. Offer to install the above package [Yes/no]

 The above package can be install later also by following command: